Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

 documentation page.

 For the material failure strength dictionary ``mat_failure_dict``, the following key value pairs are needed.
 Notice that ductile materials require yield strength while brittle materials require ultimate strength for failure criterion.
+The main table containing the necessary input variables can be seen in the inputs section of the **SPM Rotor Structural Analyzer**, found `here <https://emach.readthedocs.io/en/latest/mechanical_analyzers/SPM_structural_analyzer.html#inputs-from-user>`_.
+The additional parameters necessary for the yield and ultimate strengths can be found in the table below:

 .. _mat-failure-dict:
 .. csv-table:: ``mat_failure_dict`` input to SPM rotor speed limit problem
    :file: inputs_mat_failure_dict_rotor_speed_limit.csv
+   :widths: 70, 70, 30
+   :header-rows: 1

+Additionally, inputs are required for the analyzer, which can be found in this table below:

+.. _mat-failure-dict:
+.. csv-table:: input to SPM rotor speed limit analyzer
+   :file: inputs_rotor_speed_limit_analyzer.csv
    :widths: 70, 70, 30
    :header-rows: 1